cornell-colab/SGFDH-2021/W9. Programming Primer + Reading JavaScript/Resources.md

 Download and install [Sublime](https://www.sublimetext.com/download)
 Sublime is a type of software called a code editor.
 Other code editors include Atom and Visual Studio Code.

-Download the files you find here: talks.moacir.com/files/simple-js-maps.zip
+Download some files by copying this address and pasting in your browser: talks.moacir.com/files/simple-js-maps.zip
 Then unzip them.